McKinley County Court Records

 Marriage licenses in McKinley County are issued and recorded by the County Clerk's office.
 Requirements for obtaining a marriage license include:

 As of June 20, 2025, the statewide marriage license fee increased from $25.00 to $55.00 pursuant to Senate Bill 290 passed by the New Mexico Legislature.
-Applicants should confirm the current fee directly with the McKinley County Clerk at (505) 863-6866.
+Confirm the current fee directly with the McKinley County Clerk at (505) 863-6866.
 The marriage license requirements document available from the county provides additional details.

 Birth and Death Records

 To request a certified copy, applicants may apply in person, by mail, by phone at (877) 284-0963, or online.
-Required materials include a completed application form—either the Birth Record Search Application or Death Record Search Application—and a photocopy of valid government-issued photo ID.
+You'll need a completed application form — either the Birth Record Search Application or Death Record Search Application — plus a photocopy of a valid government-issued photo ID.
 Fees:

 New Mexico Department of Health